agr17/agr17/README.md

 - **pytorch-msssim**: A fork of the official pytorch-msssim repository by VainF.
 This library is used to calculate a metric that consists of 3 components.
 The original implementation provides a reduced formula that calculates the metric, but in this fork, I calculate and return all the components separately to visualize their evolution and perform all the corresponding tests.
 Check out the repo [here](https://github.com/agr17/pytorch-msssim).

+- **Carggregator**: A second-hand car ads aggregator web application built using Scrapy, Elasticsearch, Docker, and Reactive Search (UI components for React, the front-end technology).
+The back-end code can be found [here](https://github.com/eliseobao/carggregator), and the front-end code can be found [here](https://github.com/eliseobao/carggregator-web).

 ### Contact

 Feel free to reach out to me via email or LinkedIn (links on my profile page) if you have any questions!